KwatME/Rela.jl/system/Molecule/Glycan/Heparin.md

 # "

-Activates antithrombin more against factor 2
+Activates antithrombin more against factor 2.

-Given non-orally and monitored; reversible
+Given non-orally and monitored; reversible.

 # ^